istio/istio.io/content/help/ops/traffic-management/locality-load-balancing/index.md

 ### Overriding the Locality Fail-over

-Sometimes, you need to constrain the traffic fail-over to avoid sending traffic to a endpoints across the globe when there are not enough healthy endpoints in the same region.
+Sometimes, you need to constrain the traffic fail-over to avoid sending traffic to endpoints across the globe when there are not enough healthy endpoints in the same region.
 This behavior is useful when sending fail-over traffic across regions would not improve service health or many other reasons including regulatory controls.
 To constrain traffic to a region, use the mesh `LocalityLoadBalancerSetting.Failover`